AlbertGrn/discogs-collection-viewer/README.md

 # [Discogs Collection Viewer](https://discogs-collection-viewer.vercel.app)

-This is a simple tool to view your vinyl collection on [Discogs](https://www.discogs.com/).
+This is a simple tool to view your vinyl collection and wishlist on [Discogs](https://www.discogs.com/).

 ## How does it work?